mdaffin/disconnected.systems/content/blog/2018-01-24-archlinux-meta-packages.md

 }
 ```

-Note that `--now` on a `systemctl enable` causes it to also start the service in addition to enabling it, basically equivalent to `systemctl start` and `systemctl enable` in one command.
+Note that `--now` on a `systemctl enable` causes it to also start the service in addition to enabling it, basically equivalent to `systemctl start` and `systemctl enable` in one command. `systemctl` will also behave correctly inside a chroot environment (such as when pacstraping a system).

 ## Building the Package

 Once you have crafted a package to your liking it is time to build it.
 This can be done with `makepkg` as anyone who has built a package from AUR should be aware.
 But instead, I will make use of its lesser-known wrapper `makechrootpkg`.
 While a little bit involved it does provide a clean build for packages by building them in a fresh chroot environment rather than your host system.
 The downside is that it takes some prep work and is a little slower.
 Feel free to continue to use `makepkg` if you want.

-To save time on installing a base arch system into each chroot, `makechrootpkg` relies on a prepped root which it copies for each package it builds.
+To save time on installing a base arch system into each chroot, `makechrootpkg` relies on a preprepared root which it copies for each package it builds.
 We can create this root fs by running `mkarchroot`.

 ```bash
 mkdir -p ./chroots
 mkarchroot -C /etc/pacman.conf ./chroots/root base-devel
 ```

-`chroot` is where all of the chroots will live and `root` is the base root fs `makechrootpkg` will use by default.
-Now while inside our packages directory run `makechrootpkg` and tell it what directory to use for the chroots scratch area.
+`chroot` is where all of the chroots for each of our build environments will live and `root` is the base root fs `makechrootpkg` will use as a base for each environment by default.

+While inside our packages directory run `makechrootpkg` and tell it what directory to use for the chroot environments (`-r`).

 ```bash
 makechrootpkg -cur ./chroots
 ```

-Once done you will end up with a `*.pkg.tar.xz` package in the current directory just like with `makepkg`.
+Once done you will end up with a `<package>-<version>.pkg.tar.xz` package in the current directory just like with `makepkg`.

-Lastly, we can install this package into a repo, such as the one I showed you how to create in my [last post] by mounting the repo, copying the package into it and running `repose` to update the package database.
+For the last step we will install this package into a repo, such as the one I showed you how to create in my [last post].
+This is done by mounting the repo, copying the package into it and running `repose` to update the package database.

 ```bash
 mkdir -p repo